Annemarie Botzki remembers exactly how she felt when she received a COVID-19 vaccine in June.

 She also wrote a letter to BioNTech on behalf of WeMove.

 “They call this vaccine ‘the project for humanity.’
-In this letter that we wrote to them: If you're saying this is a project for humanity, then act accordingly.
-Support a waiver of the patterns so you can share this knowledge,” she says.
+In this letter that we wrote to them, [we said]: If you're saying this is a project for humanity, then act accordingly.
+Support a waiver of the patents so you can share this knowledge,” she says.

 Those opposed to waiving intellectual property, including Merkel, claim that if they waive patents on vaccines, it will compromise their quality.